AgustinSRG/PersonalMediaVault/README.md

 # Personal Media Vault

-Web application to store and visualize media files (video, audio and pictures), meant to be run on a personal server or computer.
+Web application to store media files (video, audio and pictures) in an encrypted storage, and visualize them using a web browser.

 ## Project motivation